SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

            // class definition goes here
        }

-Here is an example of a class definition:
+Here's an example of a class definition:

 .. testcode:: classes